Skip to main content

 Rodent Survival Surgery Certification is mandatory for all those who will perform or participate in rodent survival surgery.
 This mandatory certification is to be completed prior to performing rodent survival surgery.

 • Instructions: Log onto eIACUC using your netID and password.
 Click on the “Online Training Modules” link on the left side bar of the eIACUC homepage.
 This will open the AALAS Learning Library.
-Once you are on the AALAS Learning Library page, click on the “Tracks” menu on the left side bar to access the “Prerequisites for Aseptic Techniques Class for Rodent Surgery” track.
-Both courses within this track must be completed.
+Once you are on the AALAS Learning Library page, click on the “Tracks” menu on the left side bar to access the “Introduction to Rodent Surgery at RU" module.

 • Must be completed prior to performing rodent survival surgery on your own.

-Instructions: After completion of steps 1 and 2, the surgeon may learn the surgical procedure from a proficient surgeon in your lab.
+Instructions: After completion of step, 1 the surgeon may learn the surgical procedure from a proficient surgeon in your lab.
 These trainings and practice surgeries must be with carcasses or non-survival.
 Once comfortable with your surgical technique, email the training coordinator for your campus and complete this surgical observation questionnaire: https://rutgers.ca1.qualtrics.com/jfe/form/SV_5jyqOZbtYsDW4CO

 Mandatory Tissue Collection for Rodent Genotyping Training